Semen (name)

-A "Seguin" was attested in Frankish chronicles when referring to the Count of Bordeaux and Duke of Vasconia (778, 814 and 816).
-The name is also recorded as Sihiminus, perhaps a rendering of Ximinus.
-He may have been a local Basque whose family later fled south over the Pyrenees and helped Enneco Arista take over in Pamplona.
+In the Middle Ages, the name and its variants were prominent among the Basque and Iberian nobility.
+A "Seguin" was attested in Frankish chronicles when referring to the Count of Bordeaux and Duke of Vasconia (778, 814, and 816).
+The name is also recorded in medieval Latin as Sihiminus, which may be a rendering of Ximinus or Semen.
+He may have been a local Basque whose family later fled south over the Pyrenees and helped Enneco Arista take power in Pamplona.

-Arab sources in Al-Andalus report in 778 a "Jimeno, the strong", calling him "Mothmin al-Akra".
-He was a Basque or Hispanic magnate in the upper Ebro territories within the later independent principality of Navarre.
-This person was possibly related to others near Pamplona in local opposition to both the invading Franks under Charlemagne and the new ruler of the Islamic Iberian realm, Abd al-Rahman I.
+Arab sources in Al-Andalus, such as the writings of Ibn al-Athir, report a Basque magnate in 781 known as "Mothmin al-Akra", which has been identified with "Jimeno the Strong" or "Jimeno of the Rock".
+He was a leader in the upper Ebro territories within the later independent principality of Navarre who defended the territory against the Umayyad emir Abd al-Rahman I. This person was possibly related to other Basque leaders near Pamplona in local opposition to both the invading Franks under Charlemagne and the new Islamic rulers of the Iberian realm.

+Variants

-Other than these early medieval examples, the name is known on both sides of the Pyrenees in the following forms:
+Other than the early medieval examples, the name is known on both sides of the Pyrenees in the following forms: